christiankakesa/forgedtofight.io/README.md

 ### Translation

-*Rake* tasks are provided fir translation:
+*Rake* tasks are provided for translation:

 * `rake gettext:find`: find the new text, update *fuzzy* translations if needed
-* `rake gettext:pack`: build the binary translation beforme the commit.
+* `rake gettext:pack`: build the binary translation before the commit